skip to: Content | Footer

 All facilities found to have a potential health risk in excess of 10 in a million or an acute hazard index greater than 1.0 would be required to reduce their risk below 10 in a million and their hazard index below 1.0, or install Best Available Retrofit Control Technology for Toxic Pollutants on all significant sources of toxic emissions.

 The Air District has released a Notice of Preparation and Initial Study(3 Mb PDF, 92 pgs, posted 10/14/16) for Rule 11-18 (together with Rule 12-16, which sets limits on facility-wide petroleum refining emissions).
-On November 14 and November 16, the Air District will host scoping meetings at its Bay Area Metro Center Headquarters and Martinez City Hall, respectively, to discuss this document and solicit public comment.
+On November 14 and November 16, 2016, the Air District hosted scoping meetings at its Bay Area Metro Center Headquarters and Martinez City Hall, respectively, to discuss this document and solicit public comment.

 The Air District anticipates releasing proposed rule language, a staff report, a socioeconomic analysis, and the CEQA Environmental Impact Report in Spring 2017.
 The agency anticipates that a proposed final draft will be presented to the Air District's Board of Directors in May 2017.